 Step 1: Segmentation

 Select a name that helps you identify the campaign while managing the campaigns later.
-Campaign name must have minimum of 5 characters.
+Campaign name must have a minimum of 5 characters.

 Next, select the Target Platform as "WEB"